The best part of the used-car industry for Scott Mousaw isn’t just applicable to the world of automotive.

 Mousaw, who is director of loss mitigation at United Auto Credit, is the 2017 National Remarketing Executive of the Year, an award presented by ServNet.

-AuSM is proud to honor Mousaw with this award — now in its fifth year — at the portion of , which takes places Nov.
+AuSM is proud to honor Mousaw with this award — now in its fifth year — at the National Remarketing Conference/NAAA Convention portion of Used Car Week, which takes places Nov.
 13-17 at the La Quinta Resort & Club in Palm Springs, Calif.

 An early start in autos